-In cylindrical boilers where the furnaces are not on the same level.
+In cylindrical boilers where the furnaces are not on the same level, light the lower furnaces first so as to gradually heat the boiler.

 Steam should always be raised slowly in cylindrical boilers and also in water-tube boilers where the brickwork is new or recently repaired, if the service allows, but at other times, when urgently required, steam may be raised in water-tube boilers more rapidly.